RCEP market snapshot (including Australia)

 RCEP is an ASEAN-centred proposal for a regional free trade area, which would initially include the ten ASEAN member states and those countries which have existing FTAs with ASEAN – Australia, China, India, Japan, Republic of Korea and New Zealand.
 RCEP will build on and expand Australia’s existing FTA with ASEAN and New Zealand, AANZFTA.
 It also complements Australia’s participation in bilateral FTAs with individual countries.

 RCEP has the potential to deliver significant opportunities for Australian businesses.
-The 16 RCEP participating countries account for almost half of the world’s population, almost 30 per cent of global GDP and over a quarter of world exports.
+The 16 RCEP participating countries account for almost half of the world’s population, over 30 per cent of global GDP and over a quarter of world exports.

 The objective of launching RCEP negotiations is to achieve a modern, comprehensive, high-quality and mutually beneficial economic partnership agreement that will cover trade in goods, trade in services, investment, economic and technical cooperation, intellectual property, competition, electronic commerce, dispute settlement and other issues.